Edward Coke, 7th Earl of Leicester: Early life

-The Holkham Estate
+Holkham Hall

-By the 1960s it was clear that Edward Coke's father was next in line to succeed to the Holkham estate, and that he was himself the next heir.
+By the 1960s, it was clear that Edward Coke's father was next in line to succeed to the Holkham estate, and that he was himself next in line.
 In 1961, at the age of 25, Coke came to England and settled in the Holkham area to take up farming and familiarise himself with the estate.

-By early 1973 Coke had taken over the management of the estate, which had become severely in need of improvement.
+By early 1973, Coke had taken over the management of the estate, which had become severely in need of improvement.
 Of the 300 houses on the estate, only around thirty had bathrooms, the Hall was still heated by open fires, and, as he later said, the Park Farm was possibly the only loss-making farm in the country.
 This was the start of a lifelong project to modernise farming, the estate's buildings, and the Hall, to ensure a viable legacy for future generations.
 In 1996 he won the Laurent Perrier Award for Conservation, specifically recognising outstanding conservation work carried out to ensure the sustainability of the grey partridge population.

-In 1976, following the death of Thomas Coke, 5th Earl of Leicester and the decision of his father, the 6th Earl of Leicester, to remain in South Africa, he took over full responsibility, as Viscount Coke, for the management of the Holkham Estate.
+In 1976, following the death of Thomas Coke, 5th Earl of Leicester, and the decision of his father, now the 6th Earl, to remain in South Africa, he took over full responsibility, as Viscount Coke, for the management of the Holkham estate.
 Upon the death of his father in 1994, he became the 7th Earl of Leicester and owner of the estate.

 The Earl was passionate about the Hall's extensive art collection and was a keen patron of the arts, loaning many paintings to galleries and exhibitions both nationally and internationally.
 Keenly interested in the history of the Coke family and all aspects of the Hall, he undertook the major task, which lasted 10 years, of restoring the original style of windows that had been destroyed by the insertion of large plate glass panes in the 19th century, and restored as far as possible the original picture hangings.

-One of his last initiatives was to suggest a display (now in preparation) in the Hall about the Magna Carta and the role played by his ancestor the great 17th-century lawyer, Sir Edward Coke, in preserving its values.
+One of his last initiatives was to suggest a display (now in preparation) in the Hall about Magna Carta and the role played by his ancestor, the great 17th-century lawyer Sir Edward Coke, in preserving its values.
 With the help of his second wife, Sarah, new vitality was breathed into the Hall by careful repair and refurbishment; open days were transformed by the removal of ropes and the addition of flowers in the staterooms; the Marble Hall hosted classical concerts and staff parties.
 They deliberately occupied two different wings of the Hall in summer and winter, to maximise the use of the whole house.

 Marriage and children

 Leicester married Valeria Phyllis Potter, daughter of Leonard A. Potter, on 28 April 1962.
-They had three children and seven grandchildren.
+They had three children: